Installations

 user@Sample ~ % nuclei -h

-on extensive configurability, massive extensibility and ease of use.
+on configurability, extensibility and ease of use.

 Usage: